-Now, this much I do know, being a Maverick is not easy, mavericks are feared and mavericks are often kept at arms length by those with traditional or corporate mentality or those with, frankly a weak disposition.
-I’d like to share from my own experience and research on the subject, a few strategic gems in the challenger mindset that marketers, strategists and communicators should look closely at:
+Now, this much I do know, being a maverick is not easy.
+Mavericks are feared, and mavericks are often kept at arms length by those with traditional or corporate mentality.
+I’d like to share from my own experience and research on the subject a few strategic gems in the challenger mindset that marketers, strategists and communicators should look closely at:

 Own a new truth and new language

-Shine a light on a consumer need, attitude or want that no one has noticed or even talked about and talk about it in words that are new and fresh to the category.
+Shine a light on a consumer need, attitude or want that no one has noticed or even talked about.
+Then talk about it in words that are new and fresh to the category.